-Says Global Entry.senior editor Sarah Schlichter, “To me the absolute best way for Americans to breeze through customs is to get Global Entry, which is worth every penny ($100 for 5 years).
+Says IndependentTraveler.com senior editor Sarah Schlichter, “To me the absolute best way for Americans to breeze through customs is to get Global Entry, which is worth every penny ($100 for 5 years).
 I recently used it to bypass a very long line in Philadelphia after an international flight.
 It also gives you free access to TSA PreCheck at many airports.”
-Learn more about
+Learn more about Global Entry.

 If you’re not an American, check to see if your home country has a similar expedited entry program.
 Offerings around the world include NEXUS (Canada), Registered Traveller (U.K.), Viajero Confiable (Mexico), Privium/FLUX (Netherlands), EasyPASS (Germany), Arrivals SmartGate (Australia) and Smart Entry Service (South Korea), among others.

 Several of these programs have reciprocal agreements with each other, so you may be able to use kiosks in other countries besides your own.

 The U.S. Customs and Border Patrol has launched a smartphone app called Mobile Passport Control that allows you to bypass the standard lines by creating a profile on the app; when you land, you fill out information from your trip, take a selfie, answer the standard customs declaration questions and submit your information, all through the app.
 You will then be issued a QR code that lasts four hours, which allows you to go straight to expedited lines at many airports.
 Unlike Global Entry, the smartphone app is free.
 For more information, click here.